Theatre and Performance Practice

 You will engage in exercise and games, working with and without red nose, to explore key clown concepts of: play, complicity, bafflement, major, minor and ‘the flop’.
 Practical tactics and strategies for generating laughter are explored through the development of physical skills such as falling, rolling, ‘acting drunk’, stage fighting, double-takes, and tricks with objects.
 The module concludes with a solo or group performance in a public space.

 You will learn skills of analysing and writing plays for the stage.
 The module covers history of playwriting, an introduction to the playwriting industry and the development of skills in areas such as concept, story, structure, characterisation and dialogue.
-You will then write a play or an analysis of existing published plays for your assessment.
+You will have the chance to work with professional playwrights in this course and write a play for your assessment.

 Introduction to Multi-Media Performance